alan-turing-institute/python-project-template/README.md

   - By library code, I mean the code that you want to be importable by other Python code.
 If you have things like experiments, scripts, or notebooks, you should keep them in the root directory under a different name (e.g. `examples`, `notebooks` etc.)
 - Copy over any tests you have into the `tests` directory.
 - Go through the `pyproject.toml` file and make sure that the metadata is correct.
 This includes the `name`, `description`, `version`, `authors`, `license`, and `classifiers` fields.
-- Add your dependencies to the relevant section of the `pyproject.toml` file.
+- Add your dependencies to the relevant section of the `pyproject.toml` file under the `install_requires` field.
-  - If you're using `setuptools` or `hatch`, you'll need to add them to the `install_requires` field.
 Dependencies are formatted like this:
     ```
     [project]
     install_requires = [